strimzi/metrics-reporter/README.md

 ## Installing

-There is not a release yet, so you need to first build the reporter:
+Since there isn't a release available yet, you'll need to build the reporter first:
 ```sh
 mvn package
 ```